-It is the sole responsibility of the vehicle operator to ensure that the vehicle is operated in a safe manner at all times.
-Failure to operate the vehicle safely at any time will result in the individuals AVOP to be revoked immediately by the Airport Manager, or designate.
+It is the sole responsibility of the vehicle operator to ensure that the vehicle is always operated in a safe manner.
+Failure to operate the vehicle safely at any time will result in the individuals AVOP to be revoked immediately by the Airport Manager or designate.